 Spelt flour is popular because it is fresher and has a more robust, acidic flavor than white flour, but is not as overpowering as other whole wheat flours.
 You can use it in all baking recipes, although it does have less gluten than traditional all-purpose flour, which could affect the rise of bread.

 Although spelt flour is becoming more popular, it can still be difficult to find.
 If you can’t find spelt flour or just ran out, here are a few substitutions to keep in mind.

 Sometimes, the traditional ingredients are popular for a reason.
 Also known as wheat flour, all-purpose flour is the backbone of most baking recipes.
 All-purpose flour is made from soft wheat varieties without their hard outer kernel.
-It is versatile and you can use it as a thickener and in all baking recipes.
+It is versatile and can be used as a thickener in all baking recipes.